 Search for verbs like: was, is, had, has, could, can, are and am in your document.
 When you find these not-so-powerful verbs, see if there’s a way to replace the meh verb with a verb that paints more of a picture.
 Verbs can convey movement (external and internal), emotion, change or transformation and impact.

-Naturally, a few weeks ago when I presented Rewrite Your Leadership Bio at Harvard Medical School’s Career Advancement and Leadership Skills for Women in Healthcare, at some point, my advice turned to verbs.
+Naturally, when I presented Rewrite Your Leadership Bio at Harvard Medical School’s Career Advancement and Leadership Skills for Women in Healthcare, at some point, my advice turned to verbs.

 As an author—or author in the making—you need a compelling bio for your website, book proposal, book jacket, media appearances, speaking engagements, training programs and possibly more.
 Consider the verbs that can set the tone and showcase your skill set.